 26/3.4 The carrier (reference) frequencies 3 023 kHz and 5 680 kHz are intended for worldwide common use (see also Appendix 27, Nos.
 27/232 to 27/238).

-26/3.6 The channeling arrangement specified in RR No. 26/3.1 does not prejudice the rights of administrations to establish, and to notify assignments to stations in the aeronautical mobile (OR) service other than those using radiotelephony, provided that:
+26/3.6 The channelling arrangement specified in RR No. 26/3.1 does not prejudice the rights of administrations to establish, and to notify assignments to stations in the aeronautical mobile (OR) service other than those using radiotelephony, provided that:

 – the occupied bandwidth does not exceed 2 800 Hz and is situated wholly within one frequency channel;